 Reasonable time off with pay will be granted for workplace companions to carry out duties connected with the role, i.e. preparing for and attending a disciplinary or grievance hearing.
-Please follow the link for further details and refer to appendix B of the Disciplinary procedure Disciplinary policy
+Please follow the link for further details: appendix-b-the-role-of-companion.pdf